ligato/docs/docs/user-guide/concepts.md

 Reference: [fileDB connector][filedb-plugin]

-fileDB is unique in that it uses the host OS filesystem as a database.
-The key value configuration is stored in text files in a defined path.
+fileDB uses the host OS filesystem as a database.
+The key value configuration is stored in text files accessible through a defined path.
 The fileDB connector works like any other KV data store connector.
-It reacts to data change events in real time and supports all KV data store features including resync, versioning, and microservice labels.
+It reacts to data change events in real time and supports all KV data store features including resync, versioning and microservice labels.

 fileDB is not a process so it does not need to be started.
-The VPP agent only requires the correct permissions to access configuration files, and write access if the status is published.
+The VPP agent only requires the correct permissions to access configuration files.
+If status data is published, you will need write access.

 fileDB requires the [conf file](../user-guide/config-files.md#filedb) to load using the `--filedb-config=<path>` flag.
 However, the absence of the conf file does not prevent the VPP agent from starting, since the conf file data can be created and consumed at a later point in time.

 ---

-### KV Data Store in a Plugin
+### KV data store in a plugin

 You can implement a plugin that uses a KV data store for publishing or watching data.
 Begin with the following: